 - Alcohol is more harmful on the developing fetus than cigarettes, heroin, cocaine or crack.

-Reading Material from the FASD Center on Excellence
+Reading Material from the Substance Abuse and Mental Health Services Administration (SAMHSA) FASD Center on Excellence

-- What You Need To Know: The Physical Effects of Fetal Alcohol Spectrum Disorders
+You Need To Know: The Physical Effects of Fetal Alcohol Spectrum

 "The effects of FASD vary widely from person to person.
 This fact sheet describes those effects, provides basic suggestions on how to address them and offers communications tips to health providers to use with clients who may have an FASD."